Unpacking Practical Evaluation

 Rather than throw up our hands and only evaluate impact every few years in a small subset of cases, which may not tell us if a particular intervention will work in other real-world contexts, we recommend that professional learning providers and school systems engage regularly in practical evaluation.

-In the article, Taylor-Perryman and team describe how Leading Educators has developed the evidence continuum below, and they showcase two examples from recent partnerships in South Carolina and Texas that demonstrated significant positive outcomes for students.
+In the February 2024 issue of Learning Forward’s journal, The Learning Professional, Leading Educators researchers Rebecca Taylor-Perryman, Ariana Audisio, and Laura Meili describe how Leading Educators has developed a practice evidence continuum to meet this need.
+They also showcase two examples from recent partnerships in South Carolina and Texas that demonstrated significant positive outcomes for students.

 Evidence-building continuum (see figure on p.
 44 of the article)